-It serves as the primary attendant console for day-today call handling.
+It serves as the primary attendant console for day-to-day call handling.

-TYPES OF ADMINISTRATOR ATTENDANT CONSOLES There are two types of administrator/attendant consoles used with MERLIN II systems: The MERLIN II System Display Console is intended for use with a Release 3 system or Feature Module 1 or 2 configured as a large system.
-It is the only console that can be used to administer Release 3 features. •The BIS-34D is intended for use with Feature Modules 1 and 2 configured as a small system Display Console The Display Console shown in Figure 3-1 is used to administer Feature Module 1 or 2 configured as a large system, that is, one configured for more than 8 lines or more than 20 stations.
-Using this console, you follow menu-driven administration procedures in which which administration information and system promps appear on the console's display screen.
+TYPES OF ADMINISTRATOR ATTENDANT CONSOLES There are two types of administrator/attendant consoles used with MERLIN II systems:

+- The MERLIN II System Display Console is intended for use with a Release 3 system or Feature Module 1 or 2 configured as a large system.
+It is the only console that can be used to administer Release 3 features. - •The BIS-34D is intended for use with Feature Modules 1 and 2 configured as a small system which administration information and system promps appear on the console's display screen.